deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 She slumped, sliding to the ground.
 Concerned males gathered round and Regaari rushed to her side.
 "Giymuy!"

-"Oh, don't…" she coughed.
+"Oh, don't..." she coughed.
 "At least my age is getting me first, before the Hunters do."

 The men exchanged glances, aware that they weren't to be so lucky.